human-pangenomics/hpp_production_workflows/coverage/README.md

-## Flagger
+## Flagger-based evaluation pipeline

 ### Overview
-**Flagger** is a read-based pipeline that can detect different types of mis-assemblies in a draft diploid assembly.
-One core component of this pipeline is another pipeline named [**Partitioner**](https://github.com/human-pangenomics/hpp_production_workflows/edit/asset/coverage/docs/coverage/README.md).
-Partitioner recieves the read alignments to the draft assembly and partition the assembly into 4 main components; erroneous, (falsely) duplicated, haploid and collapsed.
+Here is a description of a read-based pipeline that can detect different types of mis-assemblies in a draft diploid assembly.
+One core component of this pipeline is another pipeline named [**Flagger**](https://github.com/human-pangenomics/hpp_production_workflows/edit/asset/coverage/docs/coverage/README.md).
+Flagger recieves the read alignments to the draft assembly and partition the assembly into 4 main components; erroneous, (falsely) duplicated, haploid and collapsed.

 Flagger has 7 steps:
 - Align reads to the diploid assembly
 - Phase the ambiguous alignments using [the phasing pipeline](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docs/phasing/README.md) (Optional)
-- Run Partitioner on the assembly using the alignments
+- Run Flagger on the assembly using the alignments
 - Call variants
 - Remove the alignments with alternative alleles
-- Run Paritioner on the assembly using the alignments with no alternative allele
+- Run Flagger on the assembly using the alignments with no alternative allele
-- Combine the Partitioner outputs
+- Combine the Flagger outputs

-Flagger can be simplified by calling Partitioner only once.
+The pipeline can be simplified by calling Flagger only once.
 The simplified version will flag the same regions as unreliable.
 The only difference with the complete version is that it does not provide detailed categorization of the unreliable blocks.
 The blocks will be assigned to the four main components; erroneous, duplicated, haploid and collapsed.